Advice and tips

 Back to Basics

-* avoid positions opposite large windows or glass doors.
-The careful when choosing art for your hallway.,
+* avoid positions opposite large windows, glass doors, mirrors.
+Be careful when choosing art for your hallway.

-* think about using a special UV protecting frame.
+* think about using a special UV protecting glass in the frame.

 Do I need a frame?